LD4P/sinopia_editor/README.md

 {
   key: <shortid>,
   subjectKey: <key of subject>,
-  resourceKey: <key of resource that this subject is part of>
   -> subject: {<subject>}
   propertyTemplateKey: <key of property template>,
   -> propertyTemplate: {<propertyTemplate>},
   valueKeys: [key of value, ...] | null (if not expanded) -> values: [{value},...]
   toggleOpen: <true | false>
+  rootResourceKey: <key of root resource that this property is descendant of>
+  rootPropertyKey: <key of root property that this subject is part of; for root property is own key>
+  descUriOrLiteralValueKeys = [key of descendant uri or literal Value, ...] descWithErrorPropertyKeys = [key of descendant or self Property with an error, ...]
 }
 ```
 -> Added by selector, not stored in state.